appliedblockchain/silent-data-rollup-providers-private-with-prs/README.md

     https://<the-silent-data-node-url>/<your-token>
     ```

     To get the Provider RPC URL you should login at the provided frontend URL (using your account credentials).
-Then on the upper right corner open the menu and choose the 'Endpoints' menu item.
+Then on the upper right corner open the menu and choose the 'Appchains' menu item.
 Then select the first available one and the Provider RPC URL will be shown.

-    To get your token, in the same view select the 'Security' tab and generate a new token.
+    To get your token, in the same view select the 'Security' tab and generate a new token (in order to generate a new token you can press the button in the same panel to subscribe for a trial account).

 - **NETWORK_NAME**